History of Arda: Years of the Trees

 After the destruction of the Two Lamps and the kingdom of Almaren, the Valar abandoned Middle-earth, moving to the continent of Aman.
 There they built their Second Kingdom, Valinor.
 Yavanna made the Two Trees, named Telperion (the silver tree) and Laurelin (the golden tree) in the land of Valinor.
 The Trees illuminated Valinor, leaving Middle-earth in darkness.
 The Years of the Trees were contemporary with Middle-earth's Sleep of Yavanna (recalled by Treebeard as the Great Darkness).

 The Years of the Trees were divided into two epochs.
-The first ten Ages, the Years of Bliss, saw peace and prosperity in Valinor.
-The Eagles, the Ents, and the Dwarves were conceived by Manwë, Yavanna, and Aulë respectively, but placed into slumber until after the awakening of the Elves.
-The next ten Ages, called the Noontide of the Blessed Realm, saw Varda kindling the stars above Middle-earth.
+The first ten ages, the Days of Bliss, saw peace and prosperity in Valinor.
+The Eagles, the Ents, and the Dwarves were conceived by Manwë, Yavanna, and Aulë respectively, but placed into slumber until the awakening of the Elves.
+The next ten ages, called the Noontide of the Blessed Realm, saw Varda kindling the stars above Middle-earth.
 This was the first time after the Spring of Arda that Middle-earth was illuminated.
 The first Elves awoke in Cuiviénen in the middle of Middle-earth, marking the start of the First Age of the Children of Ilúvatar, and were soon approached by the Enemy Melkor who hoped to enslave them.
 Learning of this, the Valar and the Maiar came into Middle-earth and, in the War of the Powers (also called the Battle of the Powers), defeated Melkor and brought him captive to Valinor.
 This began the period of the Peace of Arda.